Grammar: Past Simple (Negative)

 Irregular | He saw his friend. | He didn't see his friend. |

-The biggest mistake learners make is using the past tense form of the verb after 'didn't'.
-This is always incorrect!
+The biggest mistake learners make is keeping the past tense verb after 'didn't'.
+This is always incorrect.
+Remember the golden rule!

 Change the positive sentences into negative sentences.
-Remember to use the base form of the verb!
+Remember the rule!

 - She ate breakfast this morning.